chizer1/DbLocator/README.md

 ## How to run

 ### 1. Add package to your .Net project

 Package is available on nuget.org (https://www.nuget.org/packages/DbLocator)

 ```csharp
 dotnet add package DbLocator
 ```

 ### 2. SQL Server setup

 You will need an instance of SQL Server running.
 For local development, you can either:

-  - Use the SQL Server Docker image in this repository by running `docker compose up` from the root.
+- Use the SQL Server Docker image in this repository by running `docker compose up` from the DbLocatorTests folder.
 This requires Docker Desktop to be installed (https://docs.docker.com/get-started/get-docker/)
 - Install SQL Server directly on your machine (https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
 - Spin up a new SQL Server instance in the cloud. **Note**: This library may not play nicely with Azure SQL as this library has code that relies on traditional SQL Server logins which Azure SQL doesn't support.

 ### 3. Initialization

 After installing the DbLocator package and setting up SQL Server, you can start using the library.
 The primary class of the library is **Locator**, which can be initialized in several ways, allowing for optional configurations such as encryption and caching.

 - The **EncryptionKey** is an optional parameter that can be provided when initializing the Locator.
 It enables the encryption of passwords, offering an added layer of security for your database connection strings.
 - The cache parameter is also optional and can be used for caching purposes.
 If you wish to improve performance by caching database-related information, you can provide an IDistributedCache instance, which DbLocator will utilize for storing and retrieving data efficiently.

 ```csharp
 // Initialize Locator with just the connection string